redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 - Save or rename the downloaded file as `hoscale.zip`

 ## Upload our training data

 Now that we have images and labels for training we will upload them to our S3 compatible bucket on our cluster.

-- Back on our OpenShift console, find the icon for `minio` and click the callout arrow to launch.
+- Back on our OpenShift console, find the icon for `minio` and click the call-out arrow to launch.
 The username and password are `minioadmin`

 ![alt text](images/minio-login.png "Minio Login")